tjercus/WRKT-0410/README.md

 - repeat segment in data

 ### Timeline/Plan
+- add context-menu to day widget
+- add training as 2nd training 2 a day
-- Fix handling of ADD_PLAN_EVT
+- fix handling of ADD_PLAN_EVT
-- Load new plan afeter ADD_PLAN_EVT?
+- load new plan afeter ADD_PLAN_EVT?
 - button for 'compact view'
 - button for 'ultra compact view'
 - edit feature should open in a modal popup